Steps for taking a course listed in the SREB’s Electronic Campus:

 Step 2: Apply for admission.

-For information on admission to any of these programs, contact the college or university directly.
-Links to Electronic Campus Academic Common Market participants are provided via the electronic campus site.
+For information on admission to any of these programs, you can contact the University admissions office.
+Links to Electronic Campus Academic Common Market participants are provided via the electronic campus site or by clicking here.

 Step 3: Verify WV residency.